Building Content Knowledge, Science & Literacy

 We are in the exciting process of modifying our It's Elementary programming to a science and literacy focus.
 Learning2 retains the hands-on science learning while bringing in read alouds, word work, reading passages and writing exercises.
 The science & literacy integration is based on our current best understanding on how students build reading comprehension skills and science knowledge.
 Learning2 is done in collaboration with our wonderful partners California Reading and Literature Project (CRLP) and Elementary Institute of Science (EIS).

-The lessons outlined below describe the “It’s Elementary” lessons, we will update the website with the Learning2 program in 2024.
+The lessons outlined below describe the “It’s Elementary” lessons, the website will be updated with more information soon.

 Lessons align with with the Next Generation Science Standards (NGSS).
 For more information, please contact omullins@science-delivered.org or call (619) 494-0014.